 5. Serve immediately or cover salad and store in the refrigerator overnight.

-While perfectly tasty when just made, the flavors to get better the longer you allow this salad to rest before serving.
+While perfectly tasty when just made, the flavors will get better the longer you allow this salad to rest before serving.

 If you cut want to cut the sugar from this you may want to add some Splenda in its place.
 I personally do like this with raisins.
 As I am not a fan of raisins, you can omit those as well.